tenstorrent/tt-exalens/dbd/README.md

 In the above screenshot, sources and destinations of the currently selected core are shown.
 The currently selected stream (stream 8 of core 1-1) is highlighted in red.
 To quickly jump to the source of the current stream, one can enter `0`.

+## Offline use (--server-cache)

+It is sometimes desirable to run debuda without having a connection to a running device.
+For this purpose, Debuda can use a cache file.
+An example usage scenario could be:

+- A customer runs Debuda with `--server-cache through` and sends the resulting cache file to Tenstorrent for debugging
+- A Tenstorrent engineer uses Debuda locally with `--server-cache on` to load the cache file and debug the design.

+Note: not all commands will be available to Tenstorrent engineer.
+Naturally, any command that writes to the device will not accomplish much.
+Any command that reads from an area of the device that was not cached will also fail.
+Therefore, the customer run of Debuda should read from all the relevant device areas as that will store those areas in the cache.

+Currently, this functionality is supported through a fairly manual flow (perhaps by using --commands for some automation).
+In the future, the feature will be expanded to automatically dump all relevant chip areas (DRAM, L1, registers...)

 ## Miscellaneous

 ### Building debuda-stub